wilfredinni/python-cheatsheet/cheatsheet/main.md

 For a package, the same effect can be achieved by including a **main**.py module, the contents of which will be executed when the module is run with -m.

-For example we are developing script which is designed to be used as module, we should do:
+For example, we are developing a script designed to be used as a module, we should do:

 ```python
 # Python program to execute function directly